manveru/innate/README.md

 Innate follows a different approach than most frameworks, making the controller subclassing obsolete.
 To make an object accessible from the outside simply include Innate::Node and map it to the location you would like.

+## Usage

+A simple example of using Innate that also shows you how to add your custom middleware, write specs and the overall concept:

+    require 'innate'

+    Innate.setup_middleware

+    Innate.map('/') do |env|
+      Rack::Response.new(['Hello, World!']).finish
+    end

+    Innate::Mock.get('/')

+And another example, using Node with a normal server:

+    require 'innate'

+    class Hi
+      include Innate::Node
+      map '/'

+      def index
+        "Hello, World!"
+      end
+    end

+    Innate.start :adapter => :mongrel